 - C. Orientation to Graduate Research.
-All entering students are required to pass CHEM 5004 (Orientation to Graduate Research) during their first fall semester in residence.
-This course includes the following topics. - Laboratory safety, chemical hygiene, hazardous waste handling, MSDSs, and first aid. - Library resources, techniques for locating and organizing scientific reference materials, and educational technologies/resources such as Canvas. - Ethics and integrity in academic life and research, including the Graduate Honor System. - Conflict of Interest (COI) training provided by the Virginia Tech Office of Research. - Resources for students with physical/mental health issues or disabilities. - Current research activities in the Department (typically three or four evening symposia). - Introduction to the Graduate Student Assembly. - Achieving an appropriate work-life balance as a graduate student. - D. Safety.
-Personnel safety is our top priority.
+Entering students are required to pass CHEM 5004 (Orientation to Graduate Research) during their first fall semester in residence.
+This course includes the following topics. - Laboratory safety, chemical hygiene, hazardous waste handling, MSDSs, and first aid. - Library resources, techniques for locating and organizing scientific reference materials, and educational technologies/resources such as Canvas. - Ethics and integrity in academic life and research, including the Graduate Honor System. - Diversity and inclusion workshops to foster an inclusive departmental community - Conflict of Interest (COI) training provided by the Virginia Tech Office of Research. - Resources for students with physical/mental health issues or disabilities. - Current research activities in the Department (typically three or four evening symposia). - Introduction to the Graduate Student Assembly. - Achieving an appropriate work-life balance as a graduate student. - D. Safety.
+Personnel safety is a top priority.
 The Chemistry Department requires safety training for each student before beginning laboratory work (see Section 5.1, below). - E. Choosing a Research Director.
 The Research Director is the faculty member with whom the student will work most closely.
 Other terms for Research Director include "Major Professor," "Principle Investigator (PI)," "Faculty Advisor," and "Advisory Committee Chair."
 Usually each student will have one Research Director, although an arrangement with co-Directors is also possible.